 The name of a host or netgroup which qualifies which attributes to delete.
 The prefix @ is required to indicate that the qualifier is a netgroup name.
 The –q option is only valid if the user account is maintained in the LDAP name service.
 Only the attributes associated with the qualifier are deleted.
 The account and other attributes are not affected unless this option is omitted.
 In that case, all qualified attributes are also deleted.

-Remove the role's home directory from the system.
+Remove the user's home directory from the system.
 This directory must exist.
 The files and directories under the home directory will no longer be accessible following successful execution of the command.
-The ZFS dataset that was created for the role's home directory will be removed.
+A ZFS dataset that was created for the user's home directory will be removed.
 An auto_home entry that was added for the user will be deleted.

 The following operands are supported: